William F. Mullen III

-Major General William F. Mullen III is a retired officer in the United States Marine Corps.
+Major General William Francis Mullen III (15 July 1964 – June 29, 2024) was an officer in the United States Marine Corps.
 He last served as the commanding general for Training and Education Command.
 He was deployed in Fallujah, Iraq, in 2007 during Operation Iraqi Freedom.
-He has co-written a book with Daniel Green called Fallujah Redux: The Anbar Awakening and the Struggle with Al-Qaeda.
+He co-wrote a book with Daniel Green called Fallujah Redux: The Anbar Awakening and the Struggle with Al-Qaeda.

 Education

 Mullen earned both bachelor's and master's degrees in political science from Marquette University.
 He also earned a master's degree in national security and strategic studies from the Naval War College.